MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

    ![Diagnostics settings](./media/cloud-services-extended-support/diagnostics-settings.png)

-   Diagnostics enables you to troubleshoot an Azure cloud service (or Azure virtual machine).
+   Diagnostics enables you to troubleshoot an Azure cloud service (extended support).
 For information about diagnostics, see [Configuring Diagnostics for Azure Cloud Services and Virtual Machines](./vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md).
 For information about Application Insights, see [What is Application Insights?](/azure/application-insights/app-insights-overview).

 1. Choose **Next** to move to the **Summary** page.